openedx/edx-repo-health/docs/how_tos/ADD_CHECKS.rst

 Documenting Checks:
 -------------------

-To make it easier to programmatically handle each check/info, we use Decorators to add docs on each key defined by your checks.
+To make it easier to programmatically handle each check/info, we use Decorators to add docs on each key defined by your checks:

 - the decorators are imported from pytest-repo-health
 - if your check adds more than one key to "all_results dictionary"
     - use "@health_metadata" decorator